Affection Without Words

 For a good portion of the day, Eve and I didn't talk much.
 That doesn't happen often.
 In fact, it felt strange.
 I've grown so used to hearing from her, seeing her, finding reasons to be around her.

 We're always finding reasons to see each other, to spend time together, to hold each other.
 I love that.
-What frustrates me isn't her actions—it's her refusal to express what she feels with words.
+What frustrates me sometimes is not her actions—it is how hard it can be for her to express what she feels with words.
 Still, her actions speak loudly.
 She shows up.
 She reaches for me.
 She wants my presence.
 That counts for something.

 It feels a lot like what people call the honeymoon stage.
 I just hope we can make it last—continuing to enjoy each other's company, continuing to choose affection, continuing to be present.